 More than 90% of pre-built cages that are "made for guinea pigs" are not appropriate for the guinea pigs.
-Most of them do not reach the minimum requirement of 7.5 square feet, let alone the recommended space of 10.5 square feet.
+Most of them do not reach even the minimum requirement of 7.5 square feet, let alone the recommended space of 10.5 square feet.
 One brand that barely meets the minimum size is called MidWest Guinea Habitat.
 However, many experts recommend that you upgrade to the C&C cage or DIY options as soon as possible.
 Below is an example of a hutch for guinea pigs.

 Don’t Forget the Bedding!